trunglive/paperan-shopping/README.md

 ## Paperan

 > This project is an implementation of design concept Paperan from Designer Patrik Michalicka.
-The app serves as a small ecommerce app about notebooks.
+Paperan is a small ecommerce app for office supplies.
 The purpose of building this app is to solidify my knowledge in React & Redux.
 All random API data are created from [JSON Generator](https://next.json-generator.com/) and just for illustration purpose.

+## Features of the app

+* Add products in cart, remove them from cart
+* Persist data in cart on page refresh
+* Sidebar filter (type, price range, color, sheet style, cover material and audience)
+* Sorting (best sellers, price, most reviews, top-rated and newest)
+* Grid display (small & large size)
+* Search bar (keywords limited to type, color, sheet style, cover material and audience)
+* Responsive on different viewports (in progress)

 ## Notes on my work

-* I am working on responsiveness of the app to different screen sizes, checkout form, authentication, and data persistence on page refresh.
+* I am working on responsiveness of the app to different screen sizes, checkout form, authentication.

 Redux store works as a global immutable state tree and it prevents props drilling problems as the app grows.
 I used some new features in React 16.3 in this app in combination with Redux ([React Context API](https://reactjs.org/docs/context.html), [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops)).

-Additional features I added to the app that are not related to original design:
+Additional features/UI I added to the app that are not related to original design:

-* Filter Sidebar
+* Sidebar Filter
-  * User could filter the products based on type, price range, color, sheet style, cover material and audience.
 * Sorting
-  * User could sort the products by best sellers, price, most reviews, top-rated and newest.
 * Footer
-  * This is just a markup with no link connected

 ## Stack